International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 The Future of Mainstreaming Aging: Additional Policy Considerations to Improve Plan Design and Implementation

 While the frameworks provided by MIPAA and the UN Decade of Health Aging provide important indicators against which to benchmark plans, this analysis identified four additional policy considerations that impact the future development and current implementation of national plans.
-For countries that plan to develop a new plan or update existing plans, it is important to also consider: (1) the engagement of older adults in national plan development through consultative or participatory processes, (2) ensuring successful implementation of stated goals and objectives through measurable outcomes, (3) the impact and implications of the COVID-19 pandemic, and those of future infectious disease outbreaks, and (4) the need to enhance equity and reduce disparities among older populations in healthy aging policies.
-While the first two factors are critical to the development and implementation of plans both new and old, the latter two represent current policy challenges to healthy aging for nearly every country in the world—developed and developing.
+For countries that plan to develop a new plan or update existing plans, it is important to also consider: (1) the engagement of older adults in national plan development through consultative or participatory processes, (2) ensuring successful implementation of stated goals and objectives through measurable outcomes, (3) the impact and implications of the COVID-19 pandemic and those of future infectious disease outbreaks, and (4) the need to enhance equity and reduce disparities among older populations in healthy aging policies.
+While the first two factors are critical to the development and implementation of plans both new and old, the last two represent current policy challenges to healthy aging for nearly every country in the world—developed and developing.

 Engaging Older Adults in Plan Development

-Of the plans analyzed for this report, the state of California’s Master Plan on Aging, in which included input and involvement by AARP, and the Age-Friendly Wales strategy, stand out in their use of participatory processes in development.
-The Welsh strategy, in particular, was heavily informed by input from those aged 50 and over through surveys and forums held in each local authority.
+Of the plans analyzed for this report, the Barbados National Plan on Ageing, the state of California’s Master Plan on Aging, which included input and involvement by AARP, the Colombian Policy on Aging and Old Age (2022–2031), and the Age-Friendly Wales strategy, stand out in their use of participatory processes in development.
+The Welsh strategy, in particular, was heavily informed by input from those age 50 and over through surveys and forums held in each local authority.
 This extensive consultation process helped ensure that the strategy was specifically designed around the needs and aspirations of older people in Wales.
 For example, it identifies improving the availability of public toilets as a priority to improving age-friendly communities; this priority was directly informed by the input of older persons, according to the strategy.
-The solicitation and incorporation of older adult perspectives is a key component of effective and inclusive strategies.
+Barbados’national policy likewise draws on a “Situational

 Monitoring, Evaluation, and Resourcing for Implementation

 The implementation of national plans is wholly dependent on the allocation of financial resources by governments toward plan objectives, as well as the application of effective monitoring and evaluation frameworks.
-While MIPAA briefly identifies the mobilization of resources and the establishment of monitoring and evaluation frameworks as crucial elements of implementation, the GSAP highlights the continued need for improved measuring, monitoring, and reporting systems for healthy aging.
-Eight plans analyzed in this report recommend the development of indicators to track progress toward the plan’s goals or policy recommendations.
-At least four of these jurisdictions have published indicators and begun tracking progress related to healthy aging, including the state of California, Ireland, New Zealand, and Wales.
+While MIPAA briefly identifies the mobilization of resources and the establishment of monitoring and evaluation frameworks as crucial elements of implementation, the GSAP highlights the continued need for improved measuring, monitoring, and reporting systems for healthy aging.Thirty-two plans (64 percent) analyzed in this report recommend the development of indicators to track progress toward the plan’s goals

 The Active Ageing Index for Europe